joshab13/TicTaeToeConsole/README.md

 2) Run the TicTaeToeRunner file
 3) Follow instructions on the console and enter input in the console

 I will develop a GUI version of Tic-tac-Toe in the very near future.
-I hope this shows I understand many of the fundamental concepts with Java programming.
+I hope this shows I understand many of the fundamental concepts with Java programming as this code incldues comprehensive error checking and allows the user play with either X or O which determines whether the human player or CPU goes first.
+I am also looking in the near future to add intelligence to the computer so it doesn't pick by random.